The Gift That Keeps on Giving

 “This is a very common situation, and oftentimes, people end up in the emergency room because they were unaware that they had kidney failure,” shares UT Health Austin abdominal transplant surgeon Nicole Turgeon, MD, FACS, who serves as the Transplant Director for the Abdominal Transplant Center, a clinical partnership between Ascension Seton and UT Health Austin.
 “Sometimes, it’s the result of people not seeking out the medical care they need.
 Other times, it doesn’t matter how well you take care of yourself, the progression of the disease is inevitable, and a transplant becomes necessary.”

 “My doctor immediately referred me to the Abdominal Transplant Center, which had just opened in Austin the month before,” says Julie.
 The Abdominal Transplant Center was established in November 2021.
 The Kidney Transplant Program within the Abdominal Transplant Center provides comprehensive care for adult patients with chronic kidney disease or end-stage renal disease.
-The Abdominal Transplant Center care team consists of board-certified and fellowship-trained transplant surgeons, transplant nephrologists, transplant coordinators, physician assistants, nurses, advanced practice providers, social workers, dietitians, pharmacists, and more who work together to provide patients the highest level of care.
+The Abdominal Transplant Center care team consists of board-certified and fellowship-trained transplant surgeons, transplant nephrologists, transplant coordinators, physician assistants, nurses, advanced practice providers, health social workers, dietitians, pharmacists, and more who work together to provide patients the highest level of care.

 “The care team was phenomenal,” adds Julie.
 “I truly have nothing but great things to say.
 Sometimes, I would arrive early for my appointments, and other patients would sit down and talk about how in awe they were about the way everyone involved in our care would come together as a team.
 From the office staff to the doctors and nurses, everyone was in perfect sync.
 It was incredible.”